goldbergyoni/nodebestpractices/README.md

 ## ![✔] 4.4 Ensure Node version is unified

 **TL;DR:** Use tools that encourage or enforce the same Node.js version across different environments and developers.
 Tools like [nvm](https://github.com/nvm-sh/nvm), and [Volta](https://volta.sh/) allow specifying the project's version in a file so each team member can run a single command to conform with the project's version.
-Optionally, this definition can be replicated to CI and the production runtime (e.g., copy the specified value to .Dockerfile build and to the CI declaration file).
+Optionally, this definition can be replicated to CI and the production runtime (e.g., copy the specified value to .Dockerfile build and to the CI declaration file)

 **Otherwise:** A developer might face or miss an error because she uses a different Node.js version than her teammates.
 Even worse - the production runtime might be different than the environment where tests were executed